Frequently Asked Questions – Complaint examination

 If a consumer does not file a complaint but, instead, initiates legal proceedings against my business, do I have to treat the legal proceedings as a complaint?

-Although, in certain cases, such situations may be considered a complaint according to the definition, regulatory authorities like the AMF and the FSCO realize that it would be difficult for businesses to report these complaints given that they are not usually taken charge of by the department responsible for complaints processing within the business.
+Although, in certain cases, such situations may be considered a complaint according to the definition, regulatory authorities like the AMF realize that it would be difficult for businesses to report these complaints given that they are not usually taken charge of by the department responsible for complaints processing within the business.
 However, we presume that most consumers would attempt to communicate directly with the business first before taking the matter to court.

 Reporting tool (Complaint report)